johnzastrow/phpblog/hugo-export/posts/2008-07-24-history-of-rasters-in-postgis-and-a-glimpse-into-the-mechanics-of-an-open-source-project.md

 ---
-title: History of Rasters in PostGIS and a glimpse into the mechanics of an Open Source Project
+ #  History of Rasters in PostGIS and a glimpse into the mechanics of an Open Source Project
 categories:
   - GIS
   - Thoughts